NicoleJaneway/dc-block-clustering/README.md

 D.C.
 Block Clustering
  -

-The objective of this project is to create a neighborhood explorer tool to help residents and visitors develop an understanding of Points of Interest in Washington, DC
+The objective of this project is to create a neighborhood explorer tool to help residents and visitors develop an understanding of Points of Interest in Washington, DC:  http://tabsoft.co/2tvaznJ

 <br>